electronstudio/pygame-zero-book/chapters/5_more_games.md

 # More games

-FIXME
+These games demonstrate some essential building blocks you will need to make more advanced games of your own.

 \noindent\begin{minipage}{\textwidth}

 ## Array lists

-We introduced arrays in FIXME.
-Create an empty array, use a loop to fill it with aliens Draw the aliens, move the aliens
+We introduced arrays in Program~\ref{code:arrays}.

+In this game, we create an empty array *[]* and use a loop to fill it with aliens.

+We again use loops to draw all the aliens and move all the aliens in the array.

-Add a new alien when the mouse is clicked.
+When the mouse is clicked we add a new alien to the array.

 \begin{codelisting}
 \codecaption{Array lists are useful in games!}